selsa-inube/bootcamps/content/backend/v2/go/go-as-md-parse-content.md

 ### Flags

-Now we need to get the markdown file so we can parse it.
+1. Now we need to get the markdown file so we can parse it.
 For this to work, you must create a the `in` flag, which is of type string and must contain the path to the markdown file.
+2. Refactor the program so the `out` flag is now optional inside the program.
+If the user passes it, we use that string to create the new file.
+If the user doesn't pass it, we can use the name of the input filename to name the output filename (example: -in `README.md` -> out: `README.md.html`)

+> [!TIP]
+> Check filepath.Base() for the refactor.

 ### Functions